 In order to best deter crimes, experts agree that placing monitors in plain view of the public is effective.
 If criminals see these monitors on a wall, behind a security desk or notice it is otherwise being monitored, there’s far less of a chance that the criminal will attempt to commit a crime for fear of leaving behind evidence in the form of being caught on camera.

 Over half of the employers who were surveyed by the American Management Association said that they already utilize the benefits of video monitoring.
 Employees, therefore, would do well to understand the legal situation and limitations surrounding videotaping on company property, and they would also do well to familiarize themselves with the rights workers have as far as privacy in the workplace is concerned.

 Video Surveillance Laws for Employers

-An overwhelming majority of employers, 48% or so, implement video monitoring.
+An overwhelming majority of employers, 48 percent or so, implement video monitoring.
 This is a deterrent against violence, theft, and sabotage.
-Another 7% of businesses admitted to only using video surveillance in order to gauge worker productivity, and not for security purposes.
+Another 7 percent of businesses admitted to only using video surveillance in order to gauge worker productivity, and not for security purposes.

 Areas businesses typically place under surveillance include any sensitive areas, such as those requiring security, like a server room or database.

 75 percent of employers who utilize cameras as a part of their security strategy claim to notify their employees of the policy.